alfizari/Dark-Souls-3-Save-Editor-PS4-PC/README.md

 #### Prerequisites
 - A decrypted save file.
 - Python 3.x installed on your system.
+- Importing PC Saves on Linux requires Wine to be installed follow the documetation for your Distro for Guidance.

 #### Installation
 1. Clone this repository: